‘General Hospital’ Spoilers: Jake Reaches Out To Franco – Jason Rages

 — BellheartsGH ???????????? (@bellqbanita) March 31, 2017

-There is still lots to come on this story and it doesn’t look like closure is coming anytime soon.
+There is still lots to come on this story, and it doesn’t look like closure is coming anytime soon.
 Jason is still in Port Charles judging by the latest General Hospital spoilers that run out as late as April 14 when he’s at an Easter egg hunt with his kids.
-It’s looking more and more like Cassadine Island and Jake’s mysterious past will be the subject of May sweeps judging from the latest General Hospital spoilers.
+It’s looking more and more like Cassadine Island, and Jake’s mysterious past will be the subject of May sweeps judging from the latest General Hospital spoilers.

 General Hospital 4-3-17 Preview https://t.co/ZRl9ekTSif via @YouTube